Three-time UM alum honoured with prestigious Indspire Award

 After 30 years, the Indspire Awards have honoured over 400 First Nations, Inuit, and Métis individuals who demonstrate outstanding career achievement, promote self-esteem and pride for Indigenous communities, and provide inspirational role models.

-The award will be presented on April 18, 2024 at the Shaw Centre in Ottawa, ON.
+The award was presented on April 18, 2024 at the Shaw Centre in Ottawa, ON.

 “I felt drawn to medicine because it would allow me to study the subject that I enjoy while also making a difference,” they said.
 “I hope that being an Indigenous physician makes the health-care system feel like a safer space for Indigenous people and that I can help to increase trust by being a community member of the patients I am serving.”